bkay29/alx-airbnb-database/database-adv-script/README.md

 - It references the outer query’s u.user_id, making it a correlated subquery (executed once per user).

 - The > 3 condition filters out users who have made four or more bookings.

+# SQL Aggregation & Window Functions - Airbnb Clone Backend

+**Objective:**
+Use SQL aggregation and window functions to analyze booking and property data.

+---

+## 1. Total Number of Bookings Made by Each User

+- The COUNT(b.booking_id) function counts how many bookings each user has made.

+- The LEFT JOIN ensures users with zero bookings are also included.

+- Results are grouped by each user and sorted in descending order of booking count.

+## 2. Rank Properties Based on Total Number of Bookings

+- COUNT(b.booking_id) counts how many bookings each property has received.

+- The RANK() window function assigns a rank to each property based on booking totals.

+- Properties with the same number of bookings share the same rank.

+- The ORDER BY booking_rank ensures results appear in ranked order.